Confederate Memorial (Wilmington, North Carolina): 2019

 In the early hours of July 4, an unknown person threw orange paint on the memorial.

 2020

-In March, an unknown vandal placed a white flag of surrender in the statue's hands.
+In March, an unknown person placed a white flag of surrender in the statue's hands.

-In early June, two unknown vandals painted the words "Black Lives Matter" on the base of the statue.
+In early June, the words "Black Lives Matter" were painted on the base of the statue.

 That same month, during a period of declaration of a state of emergency, the city government blocked public access to the monument with traffic cones and crime scene tape.

 In the early hours of June 25, the City of Wilmington removed the statue and covered the remaining tablet and pedestal, along with their inscriptions, with a black shroud.

 In September, Wilmington's mayor said that the threat to public safety that conditioned the memorial's dismantling continued.
 A majority of the Wilmington City Council told a journalist that the disposition of the city's Confederate monuments was not a high priority.